kevinsimorangkir21/Kedaton-Connect/README.md

 ## **UML Diagram**

-### The following is a UML diagram in the Kedaton Connect system which has been arranged in a perfect structure according to the storyline
+The following is a UML diagram in the Kedaton Connect system which has been arranged in a perfect structure according to the storyline

 <img src="#" />

 ## **Screenshots**

-### The following is a display of the Kedaton Connect system which has been arranged with a perfect structure according to the storyline

 <img src="#" />